makskiyko/next-router-guards/README.md

 #### useRouterGuards
 You can use `useRouterGuards` hook for push or replace pages.
 What a difference between push pages with `useRouter` (from next) and `useRouterGuards` (from `next-router-guards`)?
-1) When you pushing (or replacing) pages with `useRouterGuards` you can choose the pages from list of variants (if you using typescript your IDE will pass you variants of pages based on `TRoutesParams`)
+1) When you pushing (or replacing) pages with `useRouterGuards` you can choose the pages from list of variants (if you're using typescript your IDE will pass you variants of pages based on `TRoutesParams`)
 ![useRouterGuardsIDE.png](documentation/useRouterGuardsIDE.png)
 2) You must fill params of your pushing page with the correct type.
 ![useRouterGuardsUncorrectedParam.png](documentation/useRouterGuardsUncorrectedParam.png)